Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/vagrant_slides.md

 - Git-friendly way of configuring VMs
 - Simple management of VMs
 - Creates consistent workflows
-- Flexible due tobig variety of provisioners and providers
+- Flexible due to big variety of provisioners and providers
 - Premade images can be used and shared

 ---